 What Evidence Could the Prosecution Present Against Me?

 There is a wide array of evidence the prosecution could obtain to try to meet their burden of proof, particularly with modern advancements in technology.
 Specifically, stores are likely to have video surveillance and audio recordings of the incident.
 Additionally, if the store called the police about the incident, there is likely to be a police report and witness statements.
 If you are charged with shoplifting, to ensure you review all available evidence to build your defense, you will want to work closely with a criminal defense attorney.

 Will Shoplifting Convictions Show Up On My Record?

 South Carolina law (S.C.
 Code Ann. § 16-13-111) provides, “a first offense shoplifting prosecution or second offense resulting in a conviction shall be reported… to the Communications and Records Division of the South Carolina Law Enforcement Division.”
 This means that your shoplifting conviction will appear on your record so that a law enforcement agency can check to see if you have a prior history of shoplifting.
 The fine will not erase the mark on your record, even if you are convicted and pay the fine,.

 Contact an Experienced Columbia, South Carolina Criminal Defense Lawyer Today!

 If you are charged with shoplifting at a Columbia retail store, you should contact a local attorney to help develop your defenses and ensure your rights are protected throughout the course of litigation.
-The experienced criminal defense attorneys at The Michael Jeffcoat Law Firm will help you discuss potential defense strategies to work towards acquittal, mitigation of sentence, or reduction in the severity of your charges.
+The experienced criminal defense attorneys at The Jeffcoat Firm will help you discuss potential defense strategies to work towards acquittal, mitigation of sentence, or reduction in the severity of your charges.
 Contact us today for a free case evaluation.